 EarthSpark International, a US-based non-profit with the mission to eradicate energy poverty, is seeking a practical, motivated, action-oriented volunteer who is ready to dive into a rewarding internship in its Washington, DC office.
 EarthSpark has been working on energy access in Haiti since 2009, selling over 18,000 solar lights and efficient cookstoves through local spin-off Enèji Pwòp as well as building Haiti’s first pre-pay, town-sized solar smart grid serving 450 homes and businesses in rural Haiti.
 EarthSpark and Enèji Pwòp are committed to building a further 79 grids in Haiti by the end of 2022, impacting over 200,000 people.
 EarthSpark is now focusing on grant fundraising for the next 3 grids, at which point it will have de-risked the operational processes in order to have an investable plan for scaling up to 80 grids.

-The Energy Access Intern will have a wide range of tasks that are critical to the successful realization of the EarthSpark mission.
+EarthSpark International, located in Downtown DC, is currently acceptin applications for an unpaid internship during Summer 2018.
+The internship would be 2-3 days a week for 3 months, and the start date is flexible for the right candidate.
+The Energy Access Intern will be offering essential support to a small, high impact team in the energy access sector.
 He/she will report directly to the EarthSpark Executive Team.
 Additionally, the role will interface with a variety of partners, including EarthSpark staff and volunteers and SparkMeter staff.
-The ideal candidate can commit to working 2-3 days per week for a minimum of 3 months.
-Candidates are expected to use their own computers.
-The individual will need to feel comfortable taking on multiple roles and working independently.
+The individual will need to feel comfortable taking on multiple roles and workign independently.